Kicksaw-Consulting/http-callout-sfdx/scripts/python/README.md

 - **Formatted Tables**: Structured headers and consistent styling
 - **Responsive Layout**: Tables adapt to terminal width and content length

-## General Technical Requirements

-1. Must be written as a python click script
-2. Must read the .env using python-dotenv to get SFDC credentials
-3. Must use salesforce credential flow with username/password/token
-4. Must allow for the .env to have a scheme for calling multiple instances, each with their own username/token/password
-5. Must allow the user to pass the .env instance scheme as an optional parameter.
-If this parameter is not passed in, the default .env instance is chosen
-6. Must allow the user to pass the omniscript ID as a required parameter
-7. Must allow the user to pass an optional Path parameter, to which the script will also write the output.
-8. The python click script must be written to `scripts/python`

 ## Usage